 - Monthly premium

 The average monthly premium for Medicare Advantage plans in 2024 is $19 ($45 when you don't include $0 premium plans).
 Please note that you are still responsible for the Medicare Part B premium – even if your MA plan has a premium.

 What does the plan cover?

 Knowing what the plan covers helps put its costs in perspective.

 Medicare Advantage plan benefits vary widely.
 After prescription drug coverage, the most common additional benefit is coverage for eye exams and/or prescription lenses.
 Next are fitness benefits and routine dental care.

 Don't forget to review the drug formulary of a Medicare Advantage Prescription Drug plan.
 If it doesn't include one or more of your medications, you should keep looking for a plan that does.

 Provider networks may include any entity you'd rely on for healthcare, not just doctors and nurse practitioners.
 A provider network may include:

 - Nursing homes

 Our Find a Plan tool makes it easy to compare Medicare Advantage plans in West Virginia.
-Enter your location information and coverage start date to review the Medicare plan options in your area.
+Enter your location information to review the Medicare plan options in your area.